 Management has the responsibility for selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
-The significant accounting policies used by the City of Janesville are described in Note I to the financial statements, the City of Janesville changed accounting policies related to accounting and financial reporting for fair value measurements by adopting Statement of Governmental Accounting Standards (GASB) Statement No. 72, Fair Value Measurement and Application in 2016.
+The significant accounting policies used by the City of Janesville are described in Note I to the financial statements.
+No new accounting policies were adopted and the application of existing policies was not changed during 2017.
 We noted no transactions entered into by the City of Janesville during the year that were both significant and unusual, and of which, under professional standards, we are required to inform you, or transactions for which there is a lack of authoritative guidance or consensus.